Extending the Tavis-Cummings model for molecular ensembles -- Exploring the effects of dipole self energies and static dipole moments: Effective molecular Tavis-Cummings model

+where $P_\text{ETC}$ and $P_\text{TC}$ are the state $\ke{G;1}$ populations for the different Hamiltonian propagations.
+Their maximum difference is calculated by fitting the local maxima to a linear regression and deriving its value at time $t$.
+The maximum deviation in the population decreases with increasing number of \glspl{tls} coupled to the cavity mode, as shown in Fig.~\ref{fig:popdiff_largeNTLS}.
+An increase in $N$ leads to an increase in the energy shifts of the states and couplings between excited states in Eq.~\eqref{H_Nmol_matrix}.
+However, due to rescaling of the coupling strength, this increase is fully compensated and, as a consequence, the difference between the \gls{tls}-\gls{etc} and \gls{tc} model Hamiltonians is inversely proportional to $N$.
+To confirm this behavior, a function $\max \Delta P = 0.020 + 0.151~N^{-0.970}$ has been fitted to the calculated curve in Fig.~\ref{fig:popdiff_largeNTLS}.
+This fit confirms that the maximum difference decays with an exponent of -0.970 and converges to a finite difference of 0.020 for large $N$.

-In addition to studying the population dynamics, we examine the eigenenergies of the full-\gls{tls} Hamiltonian to determine the influence of the \gls{cs} transformation on the polaritonic states, as well as the effect of including static dipole moments and \gls{dse} terms.
+In addition to studying the population dynamics, we examine the eigenenergies of the \gls{tls}-\gls{etc} model Hamiltonian to determine the influence of the \gls{cs} transformation on the polaritonic states, as well as the effect of including static dipole moments and \gls{dse} terms.
 By diagonalizing the $N$-\glspl{tls} Hamiltonian, we obtain two polariton states $\ke{LP}$, $\ke{UP}$, and $N-1$ dark states summarized as $\ke{D_1}$.
+The variation in the eigenergies of the \gls{tls}-\gls{etc} and \gls{tc} model Hamiltonians are given by

-In Fig.~\ref{fig:energyshift_N}(a) the energy differences between the eigenergies of the \gls{tc} model Hamiltonian and the full Hamiltonian are shown as a function of the \gls{tls} number.
-The energy differences of all states decrease with the number of \glspl{tls}, similar to the trend observed in Fig.~\ref{fig:popdiff_largeNTLS}.
-The difference between the \gls{tc} model Hamiltonian and the full \gls{etc} model Hamiltonian decreases faster for the dark states than for the \gls{up} state and the \gls{lp} state.
-This trend is identical to the redshift and asymmetry observed in the spectra in Fig.~\ref{fig:spec_mol_mgh}.
+where $S$ is a particular polariton eigenstate of the respective Hamiltonian.
+In Fig.~\ref{fig:energyshift_N}(a) these energy differences between the eigenergies of the \gls{tls}-\gls{etc} and \gls{tc} model Hamiltonians are shown as a function of the \gls{tls} number.
+All three curves, upper and lower polarition state, as well as the dark states have also been fitted to the following functions:

+The energy differences of all states are approximately inversely proportional to the number of \glspl{tls}, similar to the trend observed in Fig.~\ref{fig:popdiff_largeNTLS}.
+This is consistent with a $\lambda^2$ square scaling as it appears in the \gls{dse} term.
+The difference between the \gls{tls}-\gls{etc} and \gls{tc} model Hamiltonians converges to zero for the dark states.
+However, for the \gls{lp} state and the \gls{up} state it converges for large $N$ to finite values of 0.203\,meV and 0.134\,meV respectively.
+This trend is consistent with the redshift and asymmetry observed in the spectra in Fig.~\ref{fig:spec_mol_mgh}.
+The covariance matrices for the fitted curves of Maximum $\Delta P$ and $\Delta E_S$ are shown in Section S4 of the Supporting Information.

 Figure \ref{fig:energyshift_N}~b) shows the energy difference for \gls{tls} without the \gls{cs} transformation.
 The energies of the two bright polaritonic states diverge for an increase in $N$.
 Note that similar to Fig.~\ref{fig:pop_dyn_multi_mgh}(b) and (d) the \gls{tls} represent molecules that are aligned in parallel.
 This results in an increasing total dipole moment with increasing $N$ and causes divergent behavior.
 The dark state energies are not affected by the \gls{cs} transformation, as they are decoupled from the cavity mode and have no photonic contribution.